julien-arino/math-4370-7370/course-outline-2025.md

     - See more extensive information [here](project-information.html).

+### Use of generative AI (genAI)
+We are in a period of rapid change and the policies regarding the use of genAI evolve all the time.
+I recommend reading material posted by the UM Copyright Office ([link 1](https://umanitoba.ca/copyright/copyright-office/generative-ai), [link 2](https://umanitoba.ca/copyright/copyright-office/generative-ai/research-rights-and-generative-ai)) and the UM Centre for the Advancement of Teaching and Learning ([link](https://umanitoba.ca/centre-advancement-teaching-learning/integrity/artificial-intelligence)).

+I strongly believe that genAI should be used in teaching and research, but also believe that this should be done *wisely*. genAI is a fantastic tool to help *experts*: in short, if you know what you are doing, it can dramatically reduce the time that it takes you to do things.
+In the previous sentence, I want to stress "*if you know what you are doing*".
+In this and other courses, you are acquiring the methods and tools that allow you to become an expert in your field.

+So although I will not forbid you from using genAI, I want to encourage you to do as much as possible without using it.
+That is how you will gain the skills that will make genAI extremely useful for you.
+If you are using genAI, then I will ask that you indicate so.
+In Coding Assignments and the Final Project, add a comment at the top of your file(s) indicating that you have used a genAI.
+Also indicate the specific tool you used (ChatGPT, Claude, Copilot, Gemini, etc.)
+In Mathematics or Project Assignments, indicate so in the text.
+(Word of warning: genAI is good at some but not all math.)

+Please note that I have been using genAI for some time and am quite familiar with some of their quirks and habits.
+If I see something that looks "straight out of AI" with no intervention on your part, I will split the mark between you and the machine.
+And will declare an Academic Dishonesty to the Head of the Department of Mathematics if you do not acknowledge genAI use even though it is obvious.

 ### Note on self-declarations of absences

 The University of Manitoba allows self-declaration of short duration absences of less than 5 days.